Atr/react-photo-gallery/README.md

 ## Get It Running Locally:

-Enter the following in the command line:
+After cloning down the repo, enter the following in the command line:

 ```console
 $ npm install